nashville-software-school/bangazon-inc/book-1-orientation/chapters/DATA_STRUCTURES_DICTIONARY.md

 {
     foreach (KeyValuePair<string, double> stock in purchase)
     {
-        // Does the company name key already exist?
+        // Does the full company name key already exist in the `stockReport`?

         // If it does, update the total valuation